 Eligibility.
-Officers and employees, non-employee directors, as well as independent consultants and advisors, in our employ or service or in the employ or service of our parent or subsidiary companies (whether now existing or subsequently established) are eligible to participate in the 2016 Plan.
+Officers and employees, non-employee directors, as well as consultants and other independent advisors, in our employ or service or in the employ or service of our parent or subsidiary companies (whether now existing or subsequently established) are eligible to participate in the 2016

+Plan.
 As of October 31, 2016, approximately 440 persons (including five executive officers) and six non-employee directors were eligible to participate in the 2016 Plan.

 Securities Subject to 2016 Plan.
-Subject to the capitalization adjustments and the add back provisions related to outstanding awards under the Predecessor Plan, each as described below, an aggregate of up to 3,334,771 shares shall be reserved for issuance under the 2016 Plan, which includes

-834,771 shares of common stock will that were available for grant under the Predecessor Plan as of July 22, 2016, that will be transferred to the 2016 Plan.
-However, such share reserve shall be reduced by one share for every one share that was subject to an option or stock appreciation right granted after July 22, 2016 and prior to the Plan Effective Date under the Predecessor Plan and 1.79 shares for every one share that was subject to an award other than an option or stock appreciation right granted after July 22, 2016 and prior to the Plan Effective Date under the Predecessor Plan (such awards granted after July 22, 2016 and prior to the Plan Effective Date under the Predecessor Plan, the "Interim Period Awards").
+Subject to the capitalization adjustments and the add back provisions related to outstanding awards under the Predecessor Plan, each as described below, an aggregate of up to 3,404,771 shares shall be reserved for issuance under the 2016 Plan.
+However, such share reserve shall be reduced by one share for every one share that was subject to an option or stock appreciation right granted after July 22, 2016 and prior to the Plan Effective Date under the Predecessor Plan and 1.79 shares for every one share that was subject to an award other than an option or stock appreciation right granted after July 22, 2016 and prior to the Plan Effective Date under the Predecessor Plan, the "Interim Period Awards").